STUDY JAPANESE ONLINE WITH NATIVES HERE

 The word has no particular meaning, but it can in some way indicate something dangerous, strong, and incredible as a god.
 Of course, this symbol is much older, which leaves its meanings more unknown.

-Nowadays this symbol 卍 among young people usually has the same meaning yabai, that is, meaning none.
-This is a slang used to refer to both good and bad things.
+Nowadays this symbol 卍 among young people often has the same meaning as yabai, that is, no meaning.
+It is a slang used to refer to both good and bad things.

 Nazi swastika and Buddhist swastika - differences

-Schoolgirl girls usually type the expression majimanji [マジ卍] which means the same thing as majiyabai, an exclamation point used to refer to something incredible, exciting, terrible or indescribable.
+High school girls often type the expression majimanji [マジ卍] which means the same thing as majiyabai, a slang exclamation used to refer to something incredible, exciting, terrible, or indescribable.

-So whenever you find such a symbol present in some manga or anime dialogue, just come to the conclusion that it means the same thing as yabai or it means nothing.
+So whenever you encounter such a symbol in any manga or anime dialogue, just come to the conclusion that it means the same thing as yabai or it doesn’t mean anything.

 The lack of meaning makes the slang meaningless, perhaps just to leave the older ones confused when watching conversations on Line and Twitter.

-We believe that the motif of the swastika will be used after maji, be it such a word is euphonic, it fits well in the text to highlight the messages and also has no real meaning like the ideograms.
+We believe that the reason the swastika is used after maji is because this word is euphonious, it looks good in the text to highlight messages and also has no real meaning like the ideograms.

 Manji - the swastika in anime, manga and Japanese culture